 These broad financial developments replicate a shift in Ghana towards extra secure and high-priced existence.
 For instance, air-conditioning units and in-residence toilets are slowly becoming extra not unusual.
 Car ownership fees are growing.
 And there was a proliferation of shopping malls across the town.
-It is frequently in those institutions that international speedy food retailers are located alongside cinemas, playgrounds and other sorts of enjoyment.
+In those institutions, international speedy food retailers are frequently located alongside cinemas, playgrounds, and other sorts of enjoyment.

 International restaurant franchises eyeing Ghana can also be encouraged by using its developing kids.
-Like on the relaxation of the continent, Ghana’s population may be very young with an estimated forty seven% of people aged 19 or beneath.
+Like on the relaxation of the continent, Ghana’s population may be very young, with an estimated 47% of people aged 19 or beneath.
 More experimental, much less caught of their ways, and more susceptible to Western firms’ advertising efforts, young human beings are a critical target marketplace for those new international businesses.

 These developments recommend that even as development may be slow, time may be on the side of excessive-give up rapid food shops inclined to take dangers early.
-If earnings continue to grow, global chains may consolidate their vicinity in urban Ghanaians’ range of food alternatives, encouraging and catering to newer and more youthful tastes.
+IOn the other hand, if earnings continue to grow, global chains may consolidate their vicinity in urban Ghanaians’ range of food alternatives, encouraging and catering to newer and more youthful tastes.